BigCommerce vs Magento: The Complete Guide

 Many businesses use Magento extensions to enhance website functionality.
 However, integration licence fees ultimately add up over time.
 By contrast, BigCommerce includes out-of-the-box functionality to reduce costs and simply extension configurations.

 Powerful Theming Engine

 Stencil, BigCommerce’s theming engine, provides significant power, flexibility and customization.
 Choose from a variety of pre-made themes and rapidly edit the look, feel and function of your store.
 Stencil users benefit from faster load times, mobile responsiveness, automatic updates and more.

 Vetted Apps & Custom App Development

 When comparing BigCommerce vs Magento, it's important to note that BigCommerce’s API encourages third-party app development (similar to Magento extensions).
-Unlike Magento, BigCommerce vets apps in their store to ensure security and stability.
+However, unlike Magento, BigCommerce vets apps in their store to ensure security and stability.
 Additionally, BigCommerce developers can develop custom apps with less effort and time than Magento.